Great Moon Hoax: In popular culture

 The hoax is featured in Gotham: A History of New York City to 1898, winner of the Pulitzer Prize for History.

-The Moon Trilogy - a series of fantasy novels by the Polish author Jerzy Żuławski, published in 1903–1911.
-The series consists of three novels: On the Silver Globe.
-Manuscript from the Moon, The Conqueror and Old Earth.

 Nate DiMeo's historical podcast The Memory Palace dedicated a 2010 episode to the Great Moon Hoax entitled "The Moon in the Sun".

-The hoax inspired a three-part musical by composer Matt Dahan as part of his musical radio series Pulp Musicals.
+The hoax inspired a five-part musical by composer Matt Dahan as part of his musical radio series Pulp Musicals.

-Richard Adams Locke and the Great Moon Hoax are fictionalized in chapter 14 of Félix J. Palma's 2012 novel The Map of the Sky.

-The hoax reflected a time when readers were looking for entertainment as much as information from penny press newspapers, which would later change with the development of ethical reporting.